|Computers, Materials & Continua

 Resampling This step resamples the signals so that all signals have the same sampling rate.

 Normalization Signals are normalized so that the power of every signal is unity.
-Let xi(n) and be a signal and its normalized form, for .
+Let xi(n) and

 where d is defined as follows.